cshuler/Tutuila-SWB-Scenarios/README.md

 ## Future Land-Use Scenarios
 ### Stakeholders!
-The comment period for these scenarios is still open.
-Please email cshuler@hawaii.edu if you have any suggested modifications to the scenarios outlined here.
+First and foremost, thank you for your contributions to this project!
+Addtionally, please email cshuler@hawaii.edu if you have any suggested modifications to the scenarios outlined here.
 Thank you for your time!

 &nbsp;